31 Days of Gore: The Demons series

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-I’m not saying all anthology films suck, I’m just saying even the best ones tend to have at least one shitty entry.
-The first segment in From a Whisper to a Scream is pretty weak, and it cops out by cutting away seconds before showing us what we all really wanted to see.
+I’m not saying anthology films suck, I’m just saying even the best ones tend to have at least one shitty entry.
+The first segment in From a Whisper to a Scream is weak, and it embarrassingly cops out before showing us what we all really wanted to see.
 Nevertheless, the second story tops it.
-Of course, that’s not exactly hard to do when you set the bar so low right out the gate.
+That’s not exactly hard to do when you set the bar so low.

-These stories mostly adhere to the EC comics’ rule: something terrible must happen to an innocent person, and by the end the instigator must get what they deserve, usually in some grand, ironic manner.
-It’s a classic type of horror story, but there’s not much room for suspense.
-From a Whisper to a Scream tries to deviate from the pattern every once and a while, but when it does the outcome just seems needlessly cruel.
+These stories mostly adhere to the rules of EC comics: something terrible must happen to an innocent person.
+In the end, the instigator must get what they deserve, usually in an ironic manner.
+It’s a little old hat and there’s not much room for suspense.
+From a Whisper to a Scream tries to deviate from the formula, but when it does the outcome is needlessly cruel.

 The container story begins with the lethal injection of a deranged woman.
 A reporter who witnesses the execution later ends up at an old library cared for by Vincent Price.
-Price tells the reporter the town’s haunted and he presents his case by showing the reporter four stories from various points in the town’s history.
+Price tells the reporter their town is haunted.
+He presents his case by showing the reporter four stories from various points in the town’s history.

 In the first story, Clu Gulager plays the part of a hallucinogenic old man who falls for an uninterested younger woman.
-In the second story, a gunshot victim played by Terry Kiser (Bernie from Weekend at Bernie’s) ends up betraying the swamp-dwelling man who nursed him back to help.
+In the second story, a gunshot victim, played by Terry Kiser (Weekend at Bernie’s), ends up betraying the swamp-dwelling man who nursed him back to help.
 The third story is about a woman who falls in love with a glass-eating circus freak who’s bound by voodoo to remain in the carnival for the rest of his life.
 Pretty standard stuff.

 Then there’s the fourth story.
-Like I said above, it’s hard to play around with such a simple formula, but when you have a real piece of work like the evil protagonist in this story, you’ve got yourself a good throwback to Vault of Horror and Tales from the Crypt.
-This one reminds me of John Landis’s entry to The Twilight Zone movie and that episode of Star Trek where they find a bunch of kids running everything.
+Like I said above, it’s hard to play around with such a simple formula, but when you have a real piece of work like the protagonist in this story, you’ve got yourself a great throwback to the stories often seen in The Vault of Horror and Tales from the Crypt.
+This one reminds me of a cross between Vic Morrow’s story in The Twilight Zone: The Movie and the classic Star Trek episode, And the Children Shall Lead.

-In it, the insanely prolific actor Cameron Mitchell plays a Union sergeant who doesn’t mind gunning down Confederates (or his own soldiers) even after he’s learned the war’s ended.
-He and his group of asshole soldiers end up captive in a town run by children.
-It’s later explained—and this is kind of spoilerish—that the children’s parents were massacred in the war so the kids decided to keep running things themselves and avenging their parents along the way.
-And when the children reveal the oft-discussed “magistrate” towards the end of the picture, it’s wonderfully bizarre.
+The unreasonably prolific Cameron Mitchell plays a Union sergeant who doesn’t mind gunning down Confederates (or his own soldiers) even after he’s learned the war has ended.
+He and his group of immoral soldiers are taken captive in a town run by children.
+It’s later explained that their parents were massacred in the war and the kids decided to form their own society.
+When, at last, they reveal the oft-discussed “magistrate,” it’s wonderfully bizarre.

-As a whole, From a Whisper to a Scream is a pretty solid rental, even if some of its elements are structurally weak.
-Vincent Price doesn’t seem particularly enthused to be in it and three of the five stories aren’t exactly good.
-But the story in the swamp and the one towards the end are technical and creative achievements.
+As a whole, From a Whisper to a Scream is pretty solid, even if some of its elements are structurally weak.
+Vincent Price doesn’t seem particularly enthused to be here and three of the five stories are meh.
+But Terry Kiser’s and Cameron Mitchell’s stories make the slog worth it.

 Come back at midnight Central Time for the next movie.